Introduction to botany

 What is the course about?

 This is an introductory and practical course for those new to the science of botany.
-By examining specimens and illustrations students will appreciate the structure and function of different parts of the plant and learn about classification systems.
-The course will be of interest to gardeners but it is not an horticultural course.
+By examining specimens and illustrations students will appreciate the structure and function of different parts of the plant and explore common and botanical names.
+The course will be of interest to keen gardeners but it does not cover horticulture.

 Letta Jones, MA, is a Lecturer in Horticulture and Garden History.
 She taught at Capel Manor and Birkbeck Colleges for 15 years as well as at the City Lit.
 She is a is a Green Flag Parks judge.

 We will explore the external structure of flowering plants-leaves, stems, roots, flowers and fruits to familiarise yourselves with their identifying features and function.
 We’ll discover common and botanical names.
 On our walks, we will observe plants from across the plant kingdom.

 What will I achieve?